jiaozi158/UnitySSPathTracingURP/README.md

  Screen Space Path Tracing for Unity's URP (Universal Render Pipeline).

- This shader is created in Shader Graph with the new URP 14 Full Screen Pass Renderer Feature.

- This effect seems to be usable (stability, speed & noisiness) when I tested it on mobile device, so I decide to share it.

  **Please read the Documentation and Requirements before using this repository.**

 Screenshots